In this tutorial I'm going to go over the format and components of a simple cash flow statement and give you a detailed example (further below).

 As financing activities mainly deal with cash inflows (receiving cash from shareholders or lenders), the total of this section is usually a positive for cash flow.

-The final section comprises the net cash increase or decrease for the period and the cash balance at the beginning and end of the period.
+The final section of the statement comprises the net cash increase or decrease for the period as well as the cash balance at the beginning and end of the period.

-The cash flow statement for George’s Catering (the example we have been using throughout) would look as follows:
+The cash flow statement for George’s Catering would look as follows:

 Remember, the cash flow statement shows flows of cash, not income and expenses.